Difference Between Mice and Rats

 Yup, we are going to talk about poop.
 It may sound funny and even a bit cringy, but one of the best ways to figure out what are you dealing with is by inspecting the droppings.
 And both species leave a great amount of those.

 First, before you go looking around for the, let's call them "souvenirs", put on some gloves.
-Rodent feces can carry harmful bacteria, diseases, and viruses.
+Rodent faeces can carry harmful bacteria, diseases, and viruses.

 Typically, you can find the "offerings" where the animals had lunch.
 And where is food located?
 In your kitchen.
 Look into your cupboards, especially in the ones you store any type of cereal.
 Another place you can find the brown surprises is near the vermin's nests.
 The rodents tend to make houses in old furniture, even inside your property's insulation.